-Making almond butter has never been easier!
-Follow these step-by-step directions to learn how to make your own simple almond butter free of additives.
+Ready for the easiest almond butter recipe ever?
+Follow these step-by-step directions to learn how to make your own simple nut butter free of additives.

 The first time I tried making almond butter was a bit of a disaster.
 The almonds were barely blended into the smooth consistency I imagined and I was convinced that my cheap-o food processor couldn’t handle it.

-Flash-forward two years and I’ve finally found the key step to make delicious, creamy almond butter – without wrecking your food processor.
+Flash-forward two years and I’ve finally found the key step to making the easiest almond butter – without wrecking your food processor.

 All you’ll need for this recipe is one pound of raw almonds.
-From there, you’ll want to preheat your oven to 250℉, place the almonds on a baking sheet, and bake for about 10 minutes.
+From there, you’ll want to bake the almonds for about 10 minutes.
 Though this step isn’t completely necessary, it makes the blending process a LOT easier because the almonds are warmed, and therefore their oils release more quickly.

 When it’s all done, enjoy the almond butter with an apple or by the spoonful – trust me when I say it’ll be hard to resist eating the whole jar!